 The displayList procedure allows redundant code to be refactored into a single place.
 The app is easier to understand because you can read the event handlers at a high level and generally ignore the details of how a list is displayed.
-It is also helpful because you may decide to modify how you display the list, and the procedure allows you to make such a modification in a single place (instead of three).
+It is also helpful because you might decide to modify how you display the list, and the procedure makes it possible for you to make such a modification in a single place (instead of three).

 The displayList procedure has limits in terms of its general usefulness, however.
-The procedure works for a specific list (notes) and displays that list in a specific label (NotesLabel).
-You couldn't use it to display a different data list-say, a list of the app's users-because it is defined too specifically.

-App Inventor and other languages provide a mechanism called parameters for making procedures more general.
-Parameters comprise the information a procedure needs to do its job-the specifics of how the procedure should be performed.
+The procedure only works for a specific list (notes) and displays that list in a specific label (NotesLabel).
+You couldn't use it to display a different data list-for example, a list of the app's users-because it is defined too specifically.
+App Inventor and other languages provide a mechanism called parameters for making procedures more general-purpose.
+Parameters comprise the information a procedure needs to do its job.
+They provide the specifics of how the procedure should be performed.
 In our bedtime tooth-brushing example, you might define "toothpaste type" and "brushing time" as parameters of the procedure "brush your teeth."

-You define parameters for a procedure by dragging out a name block from the Definition drawer and plugging it into a procedure slot labeled "arg."
-For the display List procedure, we would define a parameter named "list," as shown in Figure 21-7.
+You define parameters for a procedure by clicking the blue icon at the upper-left of the procedure definition.
+For the displayList procedure, we would define a parameter named "list," as shown in Figure 21-7.

-Figure 21-7.
+Figure 21-8.
 The procedure now accepts a list as a parameter

-Even with the parameter defined, the blocks still refer directly to the specific list notes (it's plugged into the "in list" slot of the foreach).
-Because we want the procedure to use the list we send in as a parameter, we replace the reference to global notes with a reference to value list, as demonstrated in Figure 21-8.
+Even with the parameter defined, the blocks still refer directly to the specific list notes (it's plugged into the "in list" slot of the for each).
+Because we want the procedure to use the list we send in as a parameter, we replace the reference to global notes with a reference to get list, as demonstrated in Figure 21-8.

-Figure 21-8.
-Now the foreach will use the list sent in

-The new version of the procedure is more generic: whatever calls displayList can now send it any list, and displayList will display it.
-When you add a parameter to a procedure, App Inventor automatically puts a corresponding slot in the call block.
-So, when the parameter list is added to displayList, the call blocks to display-List look like Figure 21-9.

 Figure 21-9.
+Now the for each will use the list sent in

+The new version of the procedure is more generic: calls to displayList can now send it any list, and displayList will display it.
+When you add a parameter to a procedure, App Inventor automatically puts a corresponding socket in the call block.
+So, when the parameter list is added to displayList, the call blocks to displayList look like Figure 21-9.

+Figure 21-10.
 Calling displayList now requires you to specify which list to display

-The name list within the procedure definition is called a formal parameter.
-The corresponding slot within the call block is called an actual parameter.
+The parameter list within the procedure definition is called a formal parameter.
+The corresponding socket within the call block is called an actual parameter.
 When you call a procedure from somewhere in the app, you must supply an actual parameter for each formal parameter of the procedure.
+You do this by filling in all the sockets in the call.

-For the Note Taker app, you'd add a reference to the notes list as the actual parameter.
+For the Note Taker app, you add a reference get global notes as the actual parameter.
 Figure 21-10 shows how ListPicker.AfterSelection should be modified.

-Figure 21-10.
+Figure 21-11.
 Calling the displayList with notes sent as the actual parameter

-Now when displayList is called, the list notes is sent over to the procedure and placed in the parameter list.
+Now, when displayList is called, the list notes is sent over to the procedure and placed in the parameter list.
 The program counter proceeds to execute the blocks in the procedure, referring to the parameter list but really working with the variable notes.

-Because of the parameter, the procedure displayList can now be used with any list, not just notes.
-For example, if the Note Taker app was shared among a list of users and you wanted to display the list, you could call displayList and send it the user List, as shown in Figure 21-11.
+Because of the parameter, you can now use the procedure displayList with any list, not just notes.
+For example, if the Note Taker app were shared among a list of users and you wanted to display the list of users, you could call displayList and send it the userList, as demonstrated in Figure 21-11.